-Please note that, for safety reasons, all items will be held in quarantine for 96 hours before they are checked-in and will still show a status of “OUT” on your card.
-Your items will be returned and show a status of “IN” shortly after the three-day quarantine.
+Please note that, for safety reasons, all items will be held in quarantine for 7 days before they are checked-in and will still show a status of “OUT” on your card.
+Your items will be returned and show a status of “IN” shortly after the quarantine.

 Services We Are Not Offering at This Time